ClementNerma/NightOS/docs/specs/kernel/processes.md

 The goal of this attribute is to determine if the process is allowed to map a device's memory by creating an [AMS](memory.md#abstract-memory-segments) from it using the [`DEVICE_AMS`](../syscalls.md#0x34-device_ams) syscall, as well as using DMA-related instructions in the CPU.

 This attribute is managed by the [`sys::hw`](../services/hw.md) service and can only be updated by this service.

+# Raw permissions

+_Raw permissions_ are used by system services to determine the permissions of a process without [sending a message](../ipc.md#exchanges-and-messages) to the [`sys::perm`](../services/perm.md) service and waiting for its answer, which would be costly in terms of performance.

+These permissions use a specific structure, specified in the [related service's specifications document](../services/perm.md#list-of-permissions).

+Permissions can be managed using the [`sys::perm`](../services/perm.md) service.